Tech Forum Articles

 Following the Cemtech Europe 2015 Technical Workshop, Dr Clark looks forward to the next workshop of its kind to be delivered in Orlando, USA, in December.
 With a two-day edition lined up, this month’s Technical Foru...

-Dr Michael Clark stresses the importance of vocational training for the cement industry.
+Dr Michael Clark outlines the governing factors of gas flow through the cement manufacturing process.

-Dr Michael Clark looks at how NOx emissions fit into the mass balance of a cement kiln.
+Dr Michael Clark looks at the intricacies of cement production accounting and estimating input inventories.

 Dr Clark investigates the probable cause of unsound concrete that is traced back to a cement producers.